nathanallen/nathanallen.github.io/source/portfolio/index.markdown

 <h2>Side Projects</h2>
 <strong>codeislike.com</strong><span id="portfolio-links">[site](/) | [code](https://github.com/nathanallen/nathanallen.github.io)</span>
 This site.
 No kidding.
 Built on Octopress, hosted on github, and tweaked extensively.
 It's baked not fried, so dynamic elements are done using javascript.
-Don't miss the easter egg, a [jQuery Selector Game](/blog/2013/11/04/jquery-selector-game/)!
+Don't miss the easter egg, a jQuery selector [game](/blog/2013/11/04/jquery-selector-game/)!
+I also created my own [API](/blog/2013/11/13/making-a-personal-api/).

 <strong>brettallenmusic.com</strong><span id="portfolio-links">[site](http://app.brettallenmusic.com)</span>
 Simple ecommerce site for a self-publish sheet music business.
 Built on Sinatra using Bootstrap and WePay's embeddable shopping buttons.
 I cut my developer teeth on this site in 2011, and it gave me my first taste of CSS, HTML, and search analytics.